 For more information about CECCS efforts on expanding sustainability Community-Engaged Learning (CEL), please visit our Teaching & Learning Subcommittee page and our Sustainability CEL Course Inventory.

+Researchers are encouraged to consult the Researcher’s Guide to Industry Partnerships created by the Innovation & Partnerships Office.
 External organizations interested in collaborating with University of Toronto researchers and students are encouraged to use Blue Door, U of T’s single point of access which provides a seamless partnership experience that leverages our vast resources to help organizations achieve their goals.
 Local, national, and global corporations, foundations and other not-for-profit organizations, and local, provincial and federal governments can all benefit from Blue Door.
 Experts from across the University will connect you with areas that match your needs and identify potential opportunities for you—including ones you may not have considered—to streamline the collaboration process.

 Local and International Sustainability Networks